SouvikDey-ops/Walmart_Sales_Analysis_SQL_Project/README.md

 ## Approach Used

 1. **Data Wrangling:** In the initial phase, the data undergoes an inspection to identify and address instances of **Null** values and missing data.
-Robust data replacement methodologies are then employed to substitute missing or **Null** values, ensuring the integrity and completeness of the dataset.
+Robust data replacement methodologies are then employed to substitute missing or **Null** values, ensuring data integrity and completeness.

 > 1. Build a database
 > 2. Create table and insert the table columns as per the dataset.
-> 3. Importing data to the created table
+> 3. Import data to the created table

 2. **Feature Engineering:** In this step we will  generate some new features or columns from the existing ones.

-> 1. We will add a new column named `time_of_day` to give insight of sales in the Morning, Afternoon and Evening.
+> 1. We will add a new column named `time_of_day` to give insights on sales in the Morning, Afternoon, and Evening.
 This will help answer the question on which part of the day most sales are made.

-> 2. We will add a new column named `dayname` that would contain the days of the week on which the given transaction took place (Mon, Tue, Wed, Thur, Fri, Sat, Sun).
-This will help answer the question on which day od the week each branch is busiest.
+> 2. We will add another named `dayname` that would contain the days of the week on which the given transaction took place (Mon, Tue, Wed, Thur, Fri, Sat, Sun).
+This will help answer the question on which day of the week each branch is busiest.

-> 3. We will add a new column named `month` that would contain the months of the year on which the given transaction took place (Jan, Feb, Mar,...).
-Thsi will help to determine which month of the year has the most sales.
+> 3. We will add one more column named `month` that would contain the months of the year on which the given transaction took place (Jan, Feb, Mar,...).
+This will help to determine which month of the year has the most sales.

-3. **Exploratory Data Analysis (EDA):** An exploratory data analysis is done to answer various questions regarding the Product Lines, Sales, and Customers which is the aim of this project.
+3. **Exploratory Data Analysis (EDA):** An exploratory data analysis is done to answer various business questions regarding the Product Lines, Sales, and Customers which is the main aim of this project.